API¶

 - Returns:

-- rasterfloat | np.array | str
+- rasterfloat | array-like | str

-new raster that can be
+New raster that can be:

 a float step value